mak73kur/qron/README.md

 ## Writers

-If a job matches current time then it will be published by qron writer.
+Every minute qron checks whether a job matches the current time.
-At this moment supported writers include following.
+If it does — qron writer will publish the job message.

 ### Log writer